How much will my property rent for?

 How do I start the process to have REMIS Properties manage my property?

-If you are not currently under contract with another real estate firm, we can begin managing your property once you have completed the required property management package and paid the $250 marketing fee.
-If you are under contract with another real estate firm we cannot manage your home until your current agency agreement is terminated.
+If you are not currently under contract with another real estate firm, we can begin managing your property once you have completed the required property management package.
+If your property is currently being managed by another real estate firm we cannot manage your home until your current agency agreement/ contract is terminated.

 How do you screen a prospective Tenant?

 We have a thorough screening process.
 We screen every person who will be living in the home 18 or older.
 The items we check:

 1. Credit, we examine current outstanding debt, and past due debts, collections and closed accounts.

 2. Income, we verify income through pay stubs and/or tax returns and offer letters to make sure the tenant can afford the monthly rent in addition to there current monthly bills and discretionary spending.

 3. Criminal, we have access to everything from misdemeanors to felonies.